Medabots’ Weird Tickle Bots in Japanese

 I’m curious though – I didn’t play much further than this particular scene, so I don’t know if this change also required any graphical edits or further revisions in later scenes.
 If anyone knows, let me know in the comments.

-If you enjoyed this post and know someone else who's a Medabots fan, I hope you'll share it with them.
-Sharing is one of the best ways to support Legends of Localization!
+If you liked this article and know someone else who's a Medabots fan, I hope you'll consider sharing it with them.
+Thanks for your help!

 34 Comments